klajo4/burgfalkenscenery/README.md

 	- Some trees (not all, so far)
 	- Huts and hedges
 - Adjusted north direction and altitude
-- Defined startpositions for aiplanes and gliders (with winsh).
+- Defined startpositions for airplanes and gliders (with winsh).

-## to be done
+**to be done**
 - Implement missing trees
-- Define starting positions for Helis
+- Define starting positions for helis
 - Define positions for contests (Limbo, baloon..)
 - Refine groundgrid (optional)